 The Bodhisatta was once a king.
 Some men were robbed in a forest and they chased after the thieves.
-They saw three men plowing a field and believed they were the robbers in disguise, so they took them to prison.
+They saw three men plowing a field and believed they were the thieves in disguise, so they took them to prison.

 In the Lifetime of the Buddha

 Three men were mistaken for thieves, wrongly incarcerated, and then saved by a woman, just as had happened in the past.
-When the Buddha heard some of his disciples praising her, he told them this story so they knew that the same thing had happened to earlier births of these four people.
+When the Buddha heard some of his disciples praising her, he told them this story so they knew that the same thing had happened to earlier births of the same four people.